-A data block is the data set needed to execute a macro-instruction.
-The number of data blocks needed to execute a computational block is derived.
-Due to the partitioning model all computational blocks have the same simple structure and the data blocks have the same size.
+The number of data blocks needed to execute the computational block is computed.
+Due to the partitioning model all computational blocks have the same simple structure and the same size.
 Data dependencies are used to determine the data block life time.
 A data block is alive from its creation date (corresponding to its allocation) to its last use date.
 For each computational block, the schedule and data dependencies give the maximum life time of a data block and the number of data block creations during one cycle.
 This gives the required memory capacity per computational block and cycle.
-The addition of the different computational block memory requirements gives the amount of memory necessary to the complete application execution.
+The addition of the different computational block memory requirements give the amount of memory necessary to the complete application execution.